Skip to content

 Final Result

-The parts were designed using press-fit joints, allowing them to be assembled without screws or glue.
+The parts were designed using press-fit joints, allowing the whole chair to be assembled without screws or glue.

 Final Parts